AlessandroRodrigo/AlessandroRodrigo/README.md

 🚀 I'm on a constant journey of growth, diving deep into advanced concepts like event loops, rendering patterns, and the intricacies under the hood.

-📚 Currently sharpening my skills in Typescript, Go, Dart, and embracing the challenge of mastering NodeJS, Go for backend, React Native, and Flutter for mobile apps.
+📚 Currently sharpening my skills in Typescript, Go, Java, and embracing the challenge of mastering NodeJS, Go and Java for backend, React Native, and Flutter for mobile apps.

 👨‍🔬 I'm a design patterns aficionado, with a GitHub repository dedicated to GoF patterns and data structures.
 My architectural prowess spans layered, ports and adapters, clean, hexagonal, MVC, and Event-Driven designs.